Esshahn/spritemate/README.md

 ## VICE Snapshot Monitor

-Spritemate includes a powerful VICE snapshot monitor that allows you to extract sprite data directly from VICE emulator memory dumps.
+Spritemate includes a powerful VICE snapshot monitor written by [Elliot Tanner](https://github.com/elliot2) that allows you to extract sprite data directly from VICE emulator memory dumps.
 This feature is perfect for analyzing existing C64 programs or extracting sprites from games.

+A [tutorial video of the Snapshot Monitor](https://www.youtube.com/watch?v=UdFc7yFCZGw) can be found on youtube.

 ### How to Use